DigiBP/Team-Rolex/README.md

 3. Our project aims to connect to the EHR.
 Therefore, only registered patients will be able to enjoy full service.
 As we created only a very simplified registry, we work with names instead of unique identifying numbers like the AHV-number.

-4. Our project aims to send emails to choosen pharmacies by patient.
-However, the pharmacy e-mail addresses are fictional and are changed by real e-mail address upon production
+4. Our project aims to send emails to the pharmacies selected by the patient.
+In the current test version, the pharmacy email addresses are fictional and will be replaced by real email addresses when switching to the productive system.